Gap Year Program

 What Will I Do?

-Learn: We spend approximately one day a week studying the complex issues surrounding housing, poverty, and questions of communal obligation and fairness from both general and Jewish perspectives.
-With Tivnu educators and guest speakers, we explore both classical and modern Jewish sources on social justice, learn about the current context and background of today’s issues, and grapple with how to build a pluralistic Jewish community that responds to the pressing social issues of our time.
+Learn: You will spend approximately one day a week studying the complex issues surrounding housing, poverty, and questions of communal obligation and fairness from both general and Jewish perspectives.
+With Tivnu educators and guest speakers, you will explore both classical and modern Jewish sources on social justice, learn about the current context and background of today’s issues, and grapple with how to build a pluralistic Jewish community that responds to the pressing social issues of our time.

 Explore: We live together in Portland, preparing communal meals, celebrating Shabbat and other Jewish holidays, and forging life-long friendships.
 We also do plenty of recreational activities, like cross-country skiing at nearby Mt.
 Hood, heading to the Oregon Coast, hiking, and learning how to cook with guest chefs.
 Portland itself is a vibrant and beautiful city.
 Forest Park–one of the country’s largest urban forest reserves–provides space for running, hiking, and contemplation.
 Portland is known as the country’s bike capital for its many miles of bicycle routes and cycling’s popularity both for fun and transportation.
 The city is also known for its hundreds of famously quirky and delicious food carts, which anchor a thriving food culture.
 On top of all this, Portland’s independent music scene is legendary.